AkashSDas/notesflow/contents/stock-market/101/stock-market-dictionary.md

 > - `Derivatives`: Theoritical - Derivatives is a financial instrument which derive its value from an **underlying assets**.
 Example, if a locker has nothing in it then its key doesn't have any value, but if locker has assets then the key has value, so we can say that the key has derived its value from the value of assets in the locker.
 Types - `Forwards`, `Futures`, `Options`, `Swaps`.
 You cannot trade Forwards and Swaps.
 Derivatives exists primarily for `Hedging` and `Speculation`.

 > - `Over the counter (OTC)`: An over-the-counter (OTC) market is a decentralized market in which market participants trade stocks, commodities, currencies, or other instruments directly between two parties and without a central exchange or broker.

+> - In **Annual Report** you'll get how many shares are still in **physical form**.

+> - The **issue price** is the price at which shares are offered for sale when they first become available to the public and the **listing price** is the opening price of the share on the listing day.

+> - If you want to convert physical share into demat form then I'll contact to my broker then the broker will forward the work to the company (whose share I want to convert from physical to demat form) and the company forward this work to a **depository**.

+> - **NSDL** - National Sercurities Depository Limited

+> - **CDSL** - Central Depository Service Limited